alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### Avatar spacing

-AvatarGroup component provides `spacing` to control the spacing between avatars.
+The AvatarGroup component provides the 'spacing' attribute to control the distance between avatars.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';